types of porcelain tiles

 This versatility makes them especially suitable for feature walls, backsplashes, and accent floors.
 Beyond their aesthetic appeal, patterned-looking porcelain tiles retain all the practical benefits of traditional porcelain, including durability, low maintenance, and moisture resistance, making them ideal for both residential and commercial applications.

-Classification by Tile Body Composition
+Porcelain Tile Types by Tile Body Composition

 The composition of porcelain tiles plays a crucial role in determining their suitability for various applications.
 Different types of porcelain tile bodies offer distinct benefits and performance characteristics.
+So based on the composition, the porcelain tile types can be categoried: off-white body, full-body, color-body, and double-layers.

 Off-white Body